 Both sciatica and brachialgia can be caused by irritation or damage to the spinal nerve roots or the nerve sheath surrounding the nerve roots.
 Generally this irritation occurs “inside” the spine but occasionally comes from just outside the spine.
 Brachialgia can be brought on by any of the conditions, or combination of the conditions listed below.
 These conditions can all negatively impact the size of the tunnels the nerves travel in.
 When the size of these tunnels is reduced, there is effectively less room for the spinal nerves and/or spinal cord to coexist happily in the tunnel and as a result, pressure may be placed on the nerve sheath and or nerve root.
 Some common conditions include:

 • Excess bone growth causing bony spurs (osteophytes) near the tunnels that contain the nerves.

 • Osteoarthritis of the spine (spondylosis).

-• Spondylolisthesis (the forward displacement of a vertebra on another).
+• Spondylolisthesis (the forward displacement of one vertebra on another).

 • Spinal cancer

-Physiotherapy treatment can be used to give pain relief and help the healing process.
-Depending on your individual requirements physiotherapy treatment may include:
+Physiotherapy treatment can be used to help provide pain relief and assist the recovery process.
+Depending on individual requirements, physiotherapy treatment may include:

 • Mobilisation and manipulation of the spine and associated soft tissues.